This post follows on from the post on this site entitled “Butterflies and Moths: Why are…

 A species or type of wildlife does not have to justify its existence by being attractive to humans!
 Slugs, antlion larvae and Marabou storks are vital parts of biodiversity no matter what humans feel about them, their habits or their physical appearance.

 But that being said, butterflies have fascinated humans since time immemorial.
-There are many references to butterflies and moths in literature, from the Bible through Shakespeare to modern day literature, and from poetry to musical lyrics.
+There are many references to butterflies and moths in literature, from the Bible through Shakespeare to the present day, and from poetry to musical lyrics.
 Butterflies are often portrayed as the essence of nature or as representing freedom, beauty or peace.
 Butterflies are used by advertisers and illustrators the world over as way of indicating that something is environmentally friendly.
 Naturalist and veteran broadcaster Sir David Attenborough maintains that time spent in nature, including just watching butterflies in a home garden, is good for our mental health.
 He is quoted as saying, ‘A few precious moments spent watching a stunning red admiral or peacock butterfly feeding amongst the flowers in my garden never fails to bring me great pleasure.’

 People enjoy seeing butterflies both around their homes and in the countryside.
 The study of butterflies has been a common hobby, particularly in Victorian times.
 Butterflies provide enthusiasts with a great deal of pleasure.
 Like bird watchers, butterfly spotters are always on the lookout for a rare species.